leanprover-community/lean4game/doc/create_game.md

 Hint (hidden := true) "some hidden hint"
 ```

-Lastly, you should put variable names in hints insid brackets:
+Lastly, you should put variable names in hints inside brackets:

 ```
 Hint "now use `rw [{h}]` to use your assumption {h}."